-You will eat a limited quantity of water will prevent overeating.
+You will eat a limited quantity and water will prevent you from overeating.
 Water does no harm and in fact, will help you keep yourself hydrated.

 11. Advance Your Meal Times

 Eating your meals early, especially dinner, is a proven way of reducing your weight fast.
-Advance your meal time to 7 or 7.30 as this will allow the digestion process to take place before you sleep.
+Advance your mealtimes to 7 or 7:30 as this will allow the digestion process to take place before you sleep.
 This helps to reduce weight and your metabolism is boosted too.
 If you have to stay up late because of your baby, get yourself a cup of warm milk as it will help you to relax and fulfil your hunger pangs too.